CynicDog/Clustering-Elixir-Container/README.md

 cynocdig@CynicDogs-MacBook % iex --name host@host.docker.internal --cookie mycookie
 ````

-`host.docker.internal` is a special DNS name Docker provides
-On macOS and Windows, Docker automatically sets `host.docker.internal` inside containers to point back to the host machine.

 ## On Docker Container 🐋

 #### Run the container with network configuration